 The Paideia Institute is proud to announce the Quintilian Society, a Legion Project initiative to revitalize the teaching and learning of Latin and ancient Greek in American high schools by supporting PhDs who choose to pursue a career in public secondary education.

-The Quintilian Society exists to foster a community of scholar/teachers with advanced training in the classical languages and the humanities, to celebrate the service of scholars who have felt called to pursue a vocation as public servant, and to provide guidance and mentorship to current graduate students who are planning a career as a public high school Classics teacher.
+The Quintilian Society exists to foster a community of teacher-scholars with advanced training in the classical languages and the humanities, to celebrate the service of classicists who have felt called to pursue a vocation as public servant, and to provide guidance and mentorship to current graduate students who are planning a career as public high school Classics teachers.

-For more information on the Quintilian Society’s mission, please read this article by Francis R. Hittinger in our online journal, In Medias Res.
+For more information on the Quintilian Society’s mission, you can read this article by Francis R. Hittinger in our online journal, In Medias Res.